I.be u.be we.be foodbe.ai

 “Different data, same discipline,” Mohr continued.

-Foodbe works by sending a user’s question through three external, popular AI machines before comparing and contrasting the answers against his fact library, also known as a seed library.
+Foodbe works by sending a user’s question through three external AI machines before comparing and contrasting the answers against its fact library, also known as a seed library.

-Foodbe then scores the answers before responding.
-The three expert AI machines that Foodbe uses are:
+The three expert AI brains that Foodbe uses are:

 Mohr’s architecture has six rules: